KlapChat-Entertainment/shinden-client/readme.md

 # shinden-client-electron

-Unofficial client for the shinden.pl website.
+Unofficial client for the polish anime websites.
 It allows you to watch anime without being exposed to ads and pop-ups.

+# Currently supported sites

+- shinden.pl

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-## Something not working?
+## Roadmap

-Please open an issue to discuss it.
-This will help me and you in solving the bug.
+- Add a favorites list

+- Add functionality to save the progress of watching

+- Add support for Discord

+- Support for more anime sites

 ## Authors